Remote Disc Explained

 - Network Dependency: Both computers must be on the same network.

-- Content Restrictions: Remote Disc cannot be used for certain types of media, such as audio CDs, DVD movies, Blu-ray discs, or copy-protected content.
+- Content Restrictions: Remote Disc cannot be used for certain media types, such as audio CDs, DVD movies, Blu-ray discs, or copy-protected content.

 Practical Uses: